The Top 10 Ways to De-stress (and Why You Need Them)

 Seeking Restful Activities and Laziness Are Not Synonymous

-A full analysis of The Rest Test data was published September 2016 in The Restless Compendium: Interdisciplinary Investigations of Rest and Its Opposites.
+A full analysis of The Rest Test data was published in September 2016 in The Restless Compendium: Interdisciplinary Investigations of Rest and Its Opposites.
 The researchers hope these results will increase the general public's understanding of the importance of rest and relaxation in a world that puts a premium on hustle and bustle.

 The researchers believe that many people mistakenly associate restful activities with laziness.
 In fact, this research suggests that taking time to decompress from the stress and chaos of daily activities will optimize your well-being in the short and long-term.
 In a statement, principal investigator Felicity Callard stated: